go-vela/site/content/installation/server/docker/_index.md

 ### Step 5: Create the signing key pair

 Create a key pair (ed25519) used for signing queue items.
 Items are signed via private key and opened via public key in the server and worker, respectively.
-The key pair must be base64 encoded prior to being supplied to the server (and worker).
+The key pair must be base64 encoded prior to being supplied to the server.
+The server distributes the public key to registered workers, therefore both keys must be provided to the server.

 To make it easier, you can use this [Go Playground program](https://go.dev/play/p/-go_7SnJbnP) to generate an encoded key pair that is ready to use.
 For security we recommend running the program locally.